technomancy/leiningen/HACKING.md

 TODO: what goes where? a tour through the launching of a task

 When you launch Leiningen, it must start an instance of Clojure to load itself.
-But this instance must not effect the project that you're building.
+But this instance must not affect the project that you're building.
 It may use a different version of Clojure from Leiningen, and the project should be in a fresh JVM.
 Leiningen uses ant's
 <tt>java</tt> task to fork off a separate process for this